Pumpkintastic! Halloween Heads Up!

 Check out our Pinterest board for lots of other fun recipe ideas.

-- Enter our Pumpkin carving competition which starts on the 14th October (now closed)- details to follow over on Facebook next week.
-We’ve just taken delivery of lots of small, medium and large pumpkins so grab yours ready as once they’ve gone they’ve gone!
+- Enter our Pumpkin carving competition which starts today on the 19th October – details over on Facebook.
+Buy your pumpkins online – once they’ve gone they’ve gone!

-- Organise a Halloween treasure hunt within your own household.
+- Organise a Halloween treasure hunt.
 Here’s a couple of links to some free printables we’ve found to get you started…

-- Host a virtual Halloween party with themed games and music online with friends and family.
+- Host a Halloween party with themed games and music with friends and family.

 - Cook a Halloween themed tea – see our spooky suggestions below.

-- Watch a scary movie with the family whilst tucking into some treats (obviously, age-appropriate!)
+- Watch a scary movie with the friends family whilst tucking into some treats (obviously, age-appropriate!)